jonmadison/zero-to-api-talk/0toApi.md

 ^At the time, I re-exposed this info to my rails web app.
 What i’d like to do is take this data instead and expose it as a pure API, so i can write both a web and mobile app quickly.
 Again, this isn't something you can't do with rails, but i can move faster doing this in node, and still have a handle on the code that i've written.

+^[SAY] Now that we have our idea, let's plan out our technology stack.

 ---
 ![fill](./images/flower1.jpg)